fabiospampinato/vscode-open-in-transmit/README.md

 Since Transmit doesn't provide a command line utility for interacting with it, this is implemented via an AppleScript.

 If you want to open something in Transmit's right panel be sure the "Local Browser" is active, instead of the "Remote Browser".
-If you activate the `openInTransmit.switchToLocalBrowser` setting this extension can do it for you, but this requires granting Visual Studio Code accessibility permissions (System Preferences -> Security & Privacy -> Privacy).
+If you activate the `openInTransmit.switchToLocalBrowser` setting this extension can do it for you, but this requires granting Visual Studio Code accessibility permissions (System Preferences -> Security & Privacy -> Privacy -> Accessibility).

 ## Install